ruby-on-wheels/ruby-on-wheels.github.io/_posts/2018-02-28-driving-into-the-sahara.md

 ## Looking for good connectivity

-The connectivity along the coast was always brilliant.
+The connectivity along the coast had always been brilliant.
 I was used to work from anywhere in Morocco.
-This time the connection wasn't great.
+This time, the connection wasn't great, though.
 It was good enough to get my personal tasks done.
 However, I was afraid the low bandwidth would have a negative impact on the video call scheduled for the evening.
 I decided to get back on the road to look for a spot with better connectivity.

 ![Little sandstorm](/assets/images/IMG_1738.jpg)